mplavala/QIA-foundation-challenge-2024/README.rst

 The protocol is described in the `Quantum Anonymous Transmissions paper <https://arxiv.org/pdf/quant-ph/0409201>`_ (see page 10).

 For convenience, an image with the protocol definition, `anonymous transmission classical bit.png` is included in this repository.
-In this protocol `d` represents the bit being transmitted anonymously.
+In this protocol, `d` represents the bit being transmitted anonymously.

 To complete this goal, implement the protocol in the `anonymous_transmit_bit` method within `application.py`.
 The provided template and helper properties, like `upstream_node_name`, `downstream_node_name`, `up_socket`, etc., that will assist you.